Second microlocalization and Fredholm theory for the three-body problem: Second microlocalization

-where in the first line of (\ref{second microlocal diffeomorphism resol}), we remark that the two resolutions occur at disjoint sets, and therefore commute.
-We shall refer to the new face thus created always by $\rf$ (the ``resolved face'').
-For notational brevity, in the below we will simply write
+where we remark that the two resolutions in the first line of (\ref{second microlocal diffeomorphism resol}) occur at disjoint sets, and therefore commute.
+We will refer to the new face thus created by $\rf$ (the `resolved face').